 Before They Are Shipped, These Modules Are:

-- Powered up and the example program ‘Blinky’ which blinks the on-board LED once per second is downloaded to verify basic operation using the cable it ships with.
+- Powered up and the example program ‘Blinky’ which blinks the on-board LED once per second is downloaded to verify basic operation.

 - Repackaged in high quality resealable ESD bag for safe storage.